Peter Alliss: Broadcasting career

 His first television work was for the BBC at the 1961 Open Championship, when he was still a golfer who had competed in the tournament.
 After his retirement as a player, Alliss worked full-time in television, becoming the lead BBC golf commentator in 1978.

 Alliss gave Sean Connery golf lessons before the filming of the 1964 James Bond film Goldfinger, which involved a scene where Connery, as Bond, played golf against gold magnate Auric Goldfinger at Stoke Park Golf Club in Buckinghamshire.
 The lessons started a lifelong love of playing golf for Connery.

 Alliss also worked for ESPN and ABC Sports in the United States from 1975 through 2010.
-He continued to appear as a guest analyst on ESPN's coverage of the Open Championship from 2011–2015.
+He continued to appear as a guest analyst on ESPN's coverage of the Open Championship from 2011 to 2015.

 As well as being a commentator for the BBC, Alliss also worked part-time for the Australian Broadcasting Corporation, and the Canadian Broadcasting Corporation.
 He was widely regarded as the best known golf broadcaster in Britain.
 He hosted a total of 140 Pro Celebrity Golf TV programmes.

 Between 1979 and 1986 Alliss hosted 7 series of Around with Alliss, initially broadcast on BBC2.
 Each series consisted of 6 programmes in which Alliss played a few holes of golf and chatted with a variety of famous people on a number of courses in the UK.

 In 1997 the format was revived for a six-part television series called A Golfer's Travels.
 This series featured Alliss in a variety of locations around the world.

 Alliss was also involved in golf course architecture.
 His first course design partner was Dave Thomas, with whom he created over 50 courses, including The Belfry, which has staged the Ryder Cup several times and is now the home of the Professional Golfers' Association.
 Alliss then joined forces with Clive Clark, and added another 22 courses to his portfolio (including Old Thorns Golf Course in Hampshire).
 He was the Club President at Old Thorns Golf Club in Hampshire and also at Castlemartyr Links Golf Club in Cork, Ireland.